-5.12.3 Graduate Course and Program Withdrawal Requests
+5.11.3 Graduate Course and Program Withdrawal Requests

-After the ninth week of the semester, a degree seeking graduate student may only withdraw from one or more courses, and receive a grade of "W," with the approval of the course instructor, the director of the graduate program in which they are enrolled, and the Associate Vice-Provost for the Graduate School.
+After the ninth week of the semester, a degree seeking graduate student may only withdraw from one or more courses, and receive a grade of "W," with the approval of the course instructor, the director of the graduate program in which they are enrolled, and the Vice Provost for the Graduate School.
 The Graduate Course Late Withdrawal form is available at gvsu.edu/gs/forms.

 A graduate student may elect to withdraw from a graduate program.
-A graduate student who has been granted a program withdrawal shall normally receive a "W" for the current semester courses, be classified by Grand Valley as a non-degree seeking student, and must reapply for admission to the graduate program if they desire to return.
+A graduate student who has been granted a program withdrawal shall normally receive a "W" for the current semester courses, be classified by Grand Valley as a non-degree seeking student and must reapply for admission to the graduate program if they desire to return.
+The student does need to complete a late withdrawal form for all classes they wish to withdraw from.
 If the student wishes to apply to a different graduate program, the student must meet all admission requirements for the new program.
 Each graduate program has a formal process by which a student can request a withdrawal from the graduate program.

-5.12.4 Leave of Absence
+5.11.4 Leave of Absence

 Graduate students who wish to suspend their graduate studies for a period of up to two years may request a Leave of Absence from their degree program.
 With the support of their Graduate Program Director and faculty advisor, graduate students can complete the Leave of Absence Form available in The Graduate School's Forms Library (gvsu.edu/gs/forms) and attach a brief letter of explanation requesting the leave of absence and detailing the return date to graduate studies.
-This form and any supporting documentation are then submitted to The Graduate School for review by the Associate Vice-Provost for the Graduate School.
+This form and any supporting documentation are then submitted to The Graduate School for review by the Vice Provost for the Graduate School.
 All students and faculty involved are notified of the final decision.